How do I access and interpret the System Events Report in Datto SaaS Protection 2.0?

-- User: Specify the user you wish to filter events or actions.
+- User: Specify which user you wish to include in the report.

-- This field summarizes data through table illustrations (Figure 3).
+The Summarize field summarizes data through table illustrations.

 - EventType: The type of job performed.
 Possible outcomes are:

 - Timestamp: The time and date of the activity performed.
-Times are in UTC.
+The times are in UTC.

-- SuccessStatus: This shows the overall success or failure of the EventType.
+- SuccessStatus: This field shows the overall success or failure of the EventType.
 Possible outcomes are:

-- Failure indicates that the job (either a restore, export or backup) did not complete due to an error.
-For more information on errors, see the FailureReason column.
+- Failure: Indicates that the job (either a restore, export or backup) did not complete due to an error

 - UserEmail: The primary email address of the user or site account on which the activity was performed.